High-heeled shoe: Legislation

 In Carmel-by-the-Sea, California, heels over 2 inches high with less than one square inch of bearing surface can be worn only with a permit.

 It has been argued by some union leaders that high heels in the workplace should be subject to a health and safety assessment.

 In the UK in 2016 temporary receptionist Nicola Thorp was sent home without pay after she refused to follow the dress code of the firm Portico.
 Thorp launched an online petition calling for the UK government to "make it illegal for a company to require women to wear high heels at work".
 Two parliamentary committees in January 2017 decided that Portico had broken the law, but by this time the company had already changed its terms of employment.
 The petition was rejected by the government in April 2017 as they stated that existing legislation was "adequate".
 Existing legislation in the UK allows women to be required to wear high heels, but only if it is considered a job requirement and men in the same job are required to dress to an "equivalent level of smartness".

 In April 2017 the Canadian province of British Columbia amended workplace legislation to prevent employers from requiring women to wear high heels at work.
 Other Canadian provinces followed suit.

 The Philippines forbade companies from mandating that female employees wear high heels at work in September 2017.

 The #KuToo campaign in Japan collected nearly 20,000 signatures on a petition for a ban on mandatory high heels.
-The government said that they had no plans to change.
-The Japanese Minister of Labor has stated that it is acceptable for companies and others to require women to wear high heels as long as it is necessary and appropriate for the job, with reference to socially accepted norms.
+The Ministry of Health, Labour and Welfare (MHLW) responded that it had no plans to introduce new legislation to prevent companies from regulating the clothing and footwear of their employees.
+The Minister of MHLW has stated that it is acceptable for companies and others to require women to wear high heels as long as it is necessary and appropriate for the job, with reference to socially accepted norms.
+He also said that forcing injured workers to wear high heels, for example, was power harassment.